DarkWoodX/crossaint/README.md

 **Q: Can you make it speak faster or in a different voice or language?** A: Yes, use the settings menu.
 You can select a variety of settings among which the speech rate, voice type, and language.

 **Q: What is the purpose of this project?**
 A: Fun, and nothing else.
 This AI is mind-bogglingly intelligent and I had a deep desire to converse with it orally, to make it more interesting.
-It's merely a
+It's merely a proof of conc